≡ Injury Lawsuit Connect ≡ Paragard IUD Lawsuit Cases

 • January 2023: The Judge overseeing the Paragard MDL lawsuit appointed a mediator (retired Judge M. Gino Brogdon Sr.) to facilitate settlement talks between the parties.

-Compensation For Paragard IUD Injuries
+Compensation For Paragard IUD Injury Claims

 Plaintiffs who bring Paragard IUD lawsuits may be able to recover compensation for injuries suffered, including money damages for losses incurred as a result of IUD removal injuries, such as: